kylejones200/psis_4700_applied_ai/webslides/weekdetail_AI-Change-Management.md

 ## Training and Confidence

-Practical exposure builds trust.
+Practical exposure builds trust
-Hands-on sessions.
+Hands-on sessions
-Shadow workflows.
+Shadow workflows
-Clear escalation when AI fails.
+Clear escalation when AI fails
 Confidence grows through experience, not memos

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.